Please go to 'Our School/Vacancies' for current vacancies.

 Early English, alongside effective teaching of systematic synthetic phonics, focuses on the key elements of: language/vocabulary acquistion, word reading, spelling, pencil grip and letter formation.
 Children also undertake a range of activities to develop fine and gross motor skills such as dough disco, ginger gym, Squiggle while you Wiggle, etc.

 Oral comprehension and composition are also key components during this stage to help children develop language and communication skills which will later help them when they come to written composition.
-Once children are confident, and competent, in these areas and ready for written composition, they begin to access the Jane Considine approach.

 Implementation